The Coral Sea and Ribbon Reefs outstanding scuba diving expeditions

 The Osprey Reef is one of the leading field research locations studying sharks.
 The variety and numbers of each species are unmatched anywhere in the world.

-Dwarf nautilus found in these waters.
-The nautilus lives in the deep hundreds of meters deep but, on some nights, venture into shallow waters.
+Dwarf nautilus is found in these waters.
+The nautilus lives in the deep hundreds of meters deep but, on some nights, ventures into shallow waters.

-Some of the largest coral fans in the world documented on this reef site.
+Some of the largest coral fans in the world are documented on this reef site.

 Also, this is the home of the stout infant fish, a previous record holder of the world’s smallest fish.
 The remoteness adds to the thrill of diving.